chekwei4/amazon_product_review_classification/README.md

 [From Apple Silicon to Heroku Docker Registry Without Swearing by Beppe Catanese](https://medium.com/geekculture/from-apple-silicon-to-heroku-docker-registry-without-swearing-36a2f59b30a3)

-# Credits
-Special thanks to:

-- AI Singapore AI Platforms & Product Engineering

-- AIAP Mentors, G and CW

-- Peers D and A

 # Future of Work
 - Experiment with DBT for data transformation